 “And I’ve see a lot of the pictures and so on, and some of the pictures don’t match up, especially the one of the Parkers in the White House.
 And it looks like to me that’s Sarah Parker sitting there that’s, you know, supposed to be a victim.” pg.
 108

 Sarah Parker?
-How in the world does anyone ever take these boobs seriously?
+How in the world does anyone take these boobs seriously?

-• Did a very small six year-old Emilie Parker meet with Barack Obama in December of 2012, but then age three years within seven weeks in order to perform along the Sandy Hook fourth grade choir at Super Bowl XLVII?
+- Did a very small six-year-old Emilie Parker meet with Barack Obama in December 2012, but then somehow age three years within seven weeks to perform with the Sandy Hook fourth-grade choir at Super Bowl XLVII?

-• Did Barack Obama dye his hair grey and pose for photos with a very small six year-old Emilie Parker (as well as a very small four year-old Madeline Parker) back in 2009 in order to sit on the photo for three years?
+- Did Barack Obama dye his hair grey and pose for photos with a very small six-year-old Emilie Parker (as well as her four-year-old sister, Madeline) back in 2009, only to save the photo for three years?

-• Or did Barack Obama dye his hair grey and pose for photos with a four year-old Emilie Parker and her two year-old sister Madeline all the way back in 2007 – two years before becoming President – so that, should he win the election, they could then use the photo in 2012?
+- Or did Barack Obama dye his hair grey and pose for photos with a four-year-old Emilie Parker and her two-year-old sister, Madeline, way back in 2007—two years before he even became President—just so the photo could be used in 2012?

-I’d honestly love to know the answer to this one.
-But even if you were to ignore this impossibility, you’re still left with the fact that these are obviously not the same children:
+I’d honestly love to hear their answer.
+But even if you ignore the absurdity of these scenarios, you’re still left with the glaringly obvious fact that these are not the same children:

-Different ears (just look at the lobes) noses, eyebrows, eye shapes, etc. Even in situations where confirmation bias demands you see a resemblance, from a purely anatomical perspective, it is outright impossible that you are looking at the same child in both photos.
+Different ears (just look at the lobes), noses, eyebrows, eye shapes, and more.
+Even when confirmation bias demands you see a resemblance, a purely anatomical perspective makes it clear: it’s outright impossible that these photos show the same child.

 Moving on, take a look at this photo of Daniel Barden with his sister and mother on 96th Street in Stone Harbor, New Jersey:

-Note the boarded-up windows behind them, specifically those in front of Fralinger’s Salt Water Taffy (with the green apron) which have been spray painted with “No Candy 4 Irene”.
-This is in reference to Hurricane Irene, which Stone Harbor would have been preparing for back in late August, 2011, making Daniel five years-old at the time of this photo.
-And he certainly looks five years-old.
-But again, for this nonsense theory to work, Daniel would instead have to be somewhere around eight years old here, as this picture was taken a year and a half before the Super Bowl.
-Now take a good look at the above photo and ask yourself how in the world that child, in just eighteen months time, could look like this:
+Note the boarded-up windows behind them, specifically those in front of Fralinger’s Salt Water Taffy (with the green apron), which have been spray-painted with “No Candy 4 Irene.”
+This references Hurricane Irene, which Stone Harbor was preparing for in late August 2011, making Daniel five years old at the time of this photo.
+And he certainly looks five years old.

-Of course those are just some of the children who have been subjected to this hogwash.
-While I was unable to find the same breadth of material seen above for all of them, there are enough high quality photographs available online to at least do some quick side-by-side comparisons for the remaining victims:
+Of course, these are just a few of the children who have been subjected to this hogwash.
+While I wasn’t able to find the same breadth of material seen above for all of them, there are enough high-quality photographs available online to do at least some quick side-by-side comparisons for the remaining victims.

-Here’s Jessica Rekos on the right (just in case it wasn’t obvious), as well as the choir member alleged to be her on the left:
+Here’s Jessica Rekos on the right (just in case it wasn’t obvious), alongside the choir member alleged to be her on the left:

 Come on!
 They don’t look anything alike!
 They don’t even appear to have the same eye color!

-But what if you are so naive or detached from reality that you somehow believe these differences, as substantial as they are, are simply the result of three years worth of childhood development (or maybe you know that’s a ludicrous suggestion but it’s what you’re going to pitch in the comments anyway because you’re an awful person)?
-Surely if we were able to locate some photos of this boy from 2009, when he was six years old, it would be obvious that he really is Jack Pinto, right?
-Oh wait, I was able to do exactly that, and the results are as expected:
+But what if you’re so naive or detached from reality that you somehow believe these differences, as substantial as they are, are simply the result of three years of childhood development?
+(Or maybe you know that’s a ludicrous suggestion, but you’re going to pitch it in the comments anyway because you’re an awful person.)
+Surely, if we were able to locate some photos of this boy from 2009, when he was six years old, and compare them to known photos of Jack Pinto, it would be obvious that they are one and the same, right?
+Oh wait—I was able to do exactly that, and the results are as expected:

 Yup, definitely still not the same kid.

 Not Chase Kowalski and the real Chase Kowalski.
-Look at the nose, the chin, the lips, the upper ear, and the distance between the eyes:
+Just take a look at the nose, the chin, the lips, the upper ear, and the distance between the eyes:

-Additionally, we know that Chase love sports and participated in the “Kids Who Tri Succeed” children’s triathlon in August of 2012, sixteen weeks before the shooting and twenty-three weeks prior to Super Bowl XLVII.
+Additionally, it is well established that Chase love sports and participated in the “Kids Who Tri Succeed” children’s triathlon in August of 2012, sixteen weeks before the shooting and twenty-three weeks prior to Super Bowl XLVII.
 Chase’s parents have publicly shared photos of their son from this event, and it’s abundantly clear that they do not depict the same boy alleged to have performed with the fourth grade choir less than six months later:

-Unsurprisingly, Chase competed in the 4-6 year-old age bracket (and not the 9-11 year-old bracket, as one would expect from a fourth grader) and his age is confirmed by the triathlon results, as published on the Kids Who Tri Succeed website:
+Unsurprisingly, Chase competed in the 4–6-year-old age bracket (and not the 9–11-year-old bracket, as one would expect from a fourth grader).
+His age is further confirmed by the triathlon results published on the Kids Who Tri Succeed website:

 Does that look like a fourth grader to you?